Running Portworx in Production with DC/OS

 - Other applications that are not properly constrainted putting heavy memory pressure on the system

-Running PX as a OCI container greatly alleviates any issues introduced by Docker Daemon hanging or not being responsive as PX runs as a OCI container and not as a docker container thus eliminating the docker dependency
+Running Portworx as a OCI container greatly alleviates any issues introduced by Docker Daemon hanging or not being responsive as Portworx runs as a OCI container and not as a docker container thus eliminating the docker dependency.

-If PX appears to not respond, a restart of the PX OCI container via
+If Portworx appears to not respond, a restart of the Portworx OCI container via

-Any PX restart within 10 mins will ensure that applications continue to run without experiencing volume unmounts/outage
+Any Portworx restart within 10 mins will ensure that applications continue to run without experiencing volume unmounts/outage.

 Stuck Volume Detection and Resolution

 With DC/OS, it is possible that even after the application container terminates, a volume is left attached.
 This volume is still available for use in any other node.
-PX makes sure that if a a volume is not in use by an application, it can be attached to any other node in the system
+Portworx makes sure that if a volume is not in use by an application, it can be attached to any other node in the system.

-With this attach operation, the PX will automatically manage the volume attach status with no user intervention required and continue to serve the volume I/Os even a container attaches to the same volume from a different node.
+With this attach operation, Portworx will automatically manage the volume attach status with no user intervention required and continue to serve the volume I/Os even a container attaches to the same volume from a different node.